stonea/C-Type-Deduction-Explorer/README.md

 information back as though the expression were passed to a template).
 In "Effective Modern C++" Scott Meyers presents a trick that overcomes these issues by having the compiler produce a compile-time error, which presents type information back to the user.
-However, it can be tedious to repeadely set up code to produce an error, run the compiler, and extract type information from the error messages.
-Luckily the "Type Deduction Explorer" tool eliminates this tedius task by automating the process for you.
+However, it can be tedious to repeatedly set up code to produce an error, run the compiler, and extract type information from the error messages.
+Luckily the "Type Deduction Explorer" tool eliminates this tedious task by automating the process for you.

 To understand what the Deduction Explorer does, it helps to understand the trick Scott Meyer Presents in "Effective Modern C++".
 I've recreated this